SenseLogic/ATLAS/README.md

 *   The folder note must have the same name as its folder.
 *   The lists appear after the note content.
+*   The new sort order is only applied when Obsidian is restarted.

 ## Version